mbmehran/COVID-19_MarkovMonteCarlo/README.md

 # COVID-19_MonteCarlo
-I used Markov Chain Monte Carlo (MCMC) simulation to represent how outbreaks such as the COVID-19 epidemic can spread.
+I used Markov Chain Monte Carlo (MCMC) method to simulate the spread of a fake disease through a society, depending on disease "Transmission rate" and "Average number of contact per week" for members of the society.
 [Simulated source code will be posted soon]

 ## Simple Model:
 In the simple version of this COVID-19 outbreak simulation, we only use few parameters aiming to describe epidemic effect for general audience and to raise awareness about "Social distancing" as well as "personal hygiene"; similar to Harry Steven's [work](https://www.washingtonpost.com/graphics/2020/world/corona-simulator/?fbclid=IwAR0LrA8mFe_8tZTsliPL8mBIac7qOpEuN_xAAYfTluH-GvCN8bor2pPSX5A&utm_campaign=wp_main&utm_medium=social&utm_source=facebook).
 Here, I tried to give readers more tangible definition/metrics for the social distance and personal hygiene to avoid any underestimation during this infectious disease outbreaks.

 __Social distance__ would describe/control the average number of people that one person in the society would be in close contact with __ either __directly__ or __indirectly__ (i.e. via a mediator object such as touching something which has been touched by the others before).
 In the normal situation (low social distance) when you go to work regularly, you use public transit, do shopping, go to bars/restaurants as well as family/friends gathering, thus, the __average number of contacts per week (N_c)__ can easily go beyond 100 (considering indirect contacts).